Fade BG Image

 I mean, you can't mention isekai without also mentioning slaves…!

-There are so many people out… most of them are apparently slave "products."
-There were too many to fit inside and most still looked like ordinary townsfolk since they were still wearing the clothes they had on when they were sold.
-Since they're refugees, they're a bit grimy.
+There were so many people out… most of them apparently slave "products."
+Too many to fit inside, and most still looked like ordinary townsfolk since they were wearing the same clothes they had on when they were sold.
+Being refugees, they were a bit grimy.

-A slaver is the last safety net that will even buy criminals.
+A slaver is the last safety net, willing to even buy criminals.
 By purchasing those who would otherwise be thrown away to reduce mouths to feed, they contribute to public order; they generally won't refuse to buy.
-They're apparently tied to the authorities as well.
+They're apparently connected to the authorities as well.

 … Come to think of it, the slaver in Véraldo was the lord's pet, too.
 Yeah.

-So, having bought refugees from Alchemia as they were sold, the result is this overflowing crowd.
+So, having bought up refugees from Alchemia as they were sold off, the result is this overflowing crowd.
 These people will no doubt be shipped off to other towns from here.

 Alright, time for the long-awaited shopping at the slaver's.